5 Reasons you should Buy a Retirement & Pension Plan

 Written by : Knowledge Centre Team

-An increase in average lifespan demands for a solid retirement planning.
+An increase in average lifespan demands solid retirement planning.
 Most of us think that retirement planning is all about finances.
-However, it is more about managing your finances in a systematic manner to have enough for your retirement days.
-You must have a plan about how you want to spend your retirement.
+However, it is more about systematically managing your finances to have enough for your retirement days.
+You must have a plan for how you want to spend your retirement.
 And that is the first step of retirement planning.
-Some of the major reasons for planning your retirement are that you cannot work forever, may help you during contingencies, and you will get a chance to build a saving corpus to boost your wealth creation.
+Some of the major reasons for planning your retirement are that you cannot work forever, it may help you during contingencies, and you will get a chance to build a savings corpus to boost your wealth creation.

 Retirement planning requires a mix of economic and life planning.
 Personal planning determines your life during retirement.
 On the other hand, financial planning helps in budgeting income and expenses to support your personal plan.